 Yet this 58-year-old Aussie institution and intellectual all-rounder only migrated to Australia in 1981.
-The man with the mellifluous voice was born to a London taxi driver and his wife and brought up in a North London council flat.
-His father abandoned them when Saunders was a young child, but his mother was able to buy the flat thanks to Mrs Thatcher's policy of selling off council homes.
+The man with the mellifluous voice was born to a London taxi driver and his wife.
 Saunders, a good-looking young man, showed his excellent brain early on and won a scholarship to William Ellis School, backing on to Parliament Hills Field.

 In those days, William Ellis was a voluntary-aided grammar school, one of the best secondary schools in London, run with the traditions and characteristics of a public school, with a house system and gowned prefects, playing rugby, not football, and a six-day timetable.
 As an adult, Saunders could sing in a strong countertenor voice – perhaps he was a treble in the choir at school?
 He went on to the University of Leicester, where he took first-class honours in Philosophy, and followed this with a Master's in Logic and Scientific Method from the London School of Economics.